MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 ## KustoQueuedIngestClient Exceptions
 KustoQueuedIngestClient ingests data by uploading messages to an Azure queue.
-If any error occurs before and during the queueing process, an `IngestClientAggregateException` is thrown at the end of the execution with a collection of `IngestClientException` that contains the source that was not posted to the queue (for every failure) and the error that occured while attempting to post the message.
+If any error occurs before and during the queueing process, an `IngestClientAggregateException` is thrown at the end of the execution with a collection of `IngestClientException` that contains the source that was not posted to the queue (for every failure) and the error that occurred while attempting to post the message.

 ### Posting to Queue Failures With File or Blob as a Source